 Decide with data, not marketing#

-Klarovel does not sell or stock peptides.
-Research-grade GH-secretagogue peptides are available through specialised suppliers; the protocol layer, the bloodwork interpretation, and the decision rule are where Klarovel sits.
+Klarovel does not sell, source, or fulfil peptides.
+Klarovel sits at the protocol layer, the bloodwork interpretation, and the decision rule; it does not sell, source, or fulfil peptides.
 If the question driving you to this page is "should I be on HGH or on a peptide stack?", the honest answer is that it depends on your IGF-1, your fasting glucose, your stimulation-test result if you have one, and your goal.
 Run the numbers in the peptide calculator, complete the questionnaire so the protocol gets built around your baseline rather than around a YouTube thumbnail, and read the how-it-works page to see where the curation ends and the supplier relationship begins.
+If the difference between replacing the signal and recruiting it still feels fuzzy, the GH axis explained covers how the pituitary, GHRH, and ghrelin pathways actually fit together.
 The peptide-vs-HGH question gets a real answer once your bloodwork is the input, not your intuition.

 Keep reading